NBJIN/Project-2-/README.md

     b) User Stories
     <br>
-        - Provide that is easy to play.
+        - Provide a game that is easy to play.
         - A game with an attractive user design.
         - Provide a game with clear instructions for the player on how to play the game.
         - A game that provides different levels to play at.